Military history: Gunpowder

-The first navigable submarine was built in 1624 by Cornelius Drebbel, it could cruise at a depth of 15 feet (5 m).
+The first navigable submarine was built in 1624 by Cornelius Drebbel; it could cruise at a depth of 15 feet (5 m).
 However, the first military submarine was constructed in 1885 by Isaac Peral.

 The Turtle was developed by David Bushnell during the American Revolution.
 Robert Fulton then improved the submarine design by creating the Nautilus.

-The Howitzer, a type of field artillery, was developed in the 17th century to fire high trajectory explosive shells at targets that could not be reached by flat trajectory projectiles.
+The Howitzer, a type of field artillery, was developed in the 17th century to fire high-trajectory explosive shells at targets that flat-trajectory projectiles could not reach.

-Organizational changes resulting in better training and intercommunication, made the concept combined arms possible, allowing the use of infantry, cavalry, and artillery in a coordinated way.
+Organizational changes that improved training and intercommunication made the concept of combined arms possible, allowing the coordinated use of infantry, cavalry, and artillery.

-Bayonets also became of wide usage to infantry soldiers.
+Bayonets also became widely used by infantry soldiers.
 Bayonet is named after Bayonne, France where it was first manufactured in the 16th century.
-It is used often in infantry charges to fight in hand-to-hand combat.
+It is often used in infantry charges to fight in hand-to-hand combat.
 General Jean Martinet introduced the bayonet to the French army.
-They were used heavily in the American Civil War, and continued to be used in modern wars like the Invasion of Iraq.
+They were used extensively in the American Civil War and continued to be used in modern wars such as the Invasion of Iraq.

 Balloons were first used in warfare at the end of the 18th century.
 It was first introduced in Paris of 1783; the first balloon traveled over 5 miles (8 km).
-Previously military scouts could only see from high points on the ground, or from the mast of a ship.
+Previously, military scouts could only see from high points on the ground, or from the mast of a ship.
 Now they could be high in the sky, signalling to troops on the ground.
 This made it much more difficult for troop movements to go unobserved.

 At the end of the 18th century, iron-cased artillery rockets were successfully used militarily in India against the British by Tipu Sultan of the Kingdom of Mysore during the Anglo-Mysore Wars.
 Rockets were generally inaccurate at that time, though William Hale, in 1844, was able to develop a better rocket.
-The new rocket no longer needed the rocket stick, and had a higher accuracy.
+The new rocket no longer needed the rocket stick and had a higher accuracy.

-In the 1860s there were a series of advancements in rifles.
-The first repeating rifle was designed in 1860 by a company bought out by Winchester, which made new and improved versions.
+In the 1860s, there was a series of advancements in rifles.
+The first repeating rifle was designed in 1860 by a company that was later acquired by the Winchester Repeating Arms Company, which produced new and improved versions.
 Springfield rifles arrived in the mid-19th century also.
 Machine guns arrived in the late 19th century.
 Automatic rifles and light machine guns first arrived at the beginning of the 20th century.

 In the later part of the 19th century, the self-propelled torpedo was developed.
 The HNoMS Rap was the world's first torpedo boat.